 - Advising and academic support to empower students on their journey to medical school

 - Tutoring services

 Medical School Preparatory Education Program (MSPEP) is a UC Davis School of Medicine Office of Student and Resident Diversity (OSRD) sponsored program.
 The program is designed to assist educationally and/or socio-economically disadvantaged students to prepare to apply to medical school and to successfully complete the MCAT exam.
 Students from the University of California, Davis and the California State University, Sacramento are eligible.

 MSPEP consists of two parts:

 Part I takes place during the winter and spring quarter as a two unit course.
 Pass/No Pass.
-It is a weekly course taught on Wednesday from 3:30-5:00 PM by Dr. Darin Latimore and guest speakers at the UC Davis School of Medicine in Sacramento.

 Part II is an intensive MCAT preparation program taught by a MCAT preparation specialist.
 The MCAT course is held from June – September.